learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

 ## Grading

 ***To pass this project, you must pass each project rubric objective.*** The Capstone is worth 50% of your total grade, where the individual portion is worth 10% of your total grade and the group portion is worth 40% of your total grade.
-The Phase 1 Capstone project rubric objectives for *both* the inividual and group are identical (percent of the individual or group portion of the grade):
+The Phase 1 Capstone project rubric objectives for *both* the individual and group are identical (percent of the individual or group portion of the grade):

 1. Attention to Detail (20%)
 2. Data Communication (20%)